privacore/helppages-findx/en/gettingstarted/firefox-for-ios.md

-# How to use findx as default search engine on iPhone
+# How to set Findx as the default search engine on an iPhone

-You can easily make findx our default search engine in Firefox for iOS
+You can easily make Findx your default search engine in Firefox for iOS in a few easy steps.

-## Add findx as a search engine in Firefox for iOS
+## 1. Add Findx as a search engine in Firefox for iOS
-To add findx as a search engine:
+To add Findx as a search engine:
-1. Open a tab with www.findx.com.
+1. Open a tab, then go to www.findx.com.
-2. Tap the search field on findx
+2. Tap the search field on Findx.
 3. Tap the search engine icon above the keyboard **search bar**.

-Now you can select the findx icon when you search from the address bar.
+Now you can select the Findx icon when you enter a search in the browser's address bar.

-## Set findx as default search engine in Firefox for iOS
+## 2. Set Findx as default search engine in Firefox for iOS

 1. Open **Settings** and go to **Search**
 2. Open **default search service**
-3. Select **findx** as default
+3. Select **Findx** as default

-Now you can search on findx by typing in the address bar.
+Now you can search using Findx by simply typing your search phrase into the address bar.

-## Add findx as a search engine in Firefox for iOS via settings
+## Alternatively, add Findx as a search engine in Firefox for iOS via settings
-To add findx as a search engine via the settings menu:

 1. Open **Settings** and go to **Search**
 2. Tap **Add search engine** at the bottom.
 3. In **Title** type **Findx**
-4. In **URL** type **https://www.findx.com/search?q=%**  the search engine icon above the keyboard **search bar**.
+4. In the **URL** field, type **https://www.findx.com/search?q=%**

-**Note: Findx private search engine will be available as a native app for iOS during 2017
+**Note**: The Findx private search engine will be available as a native app for iOS sometime in 2017.